Is Graco’s 4ever all-in-one option really the only seat you’ll ever want to buy?

 Will my Graco 4Ever or Extend2Fit car seat serve as an infant carrier and transfer to a stroller?

-No. Further, these well-equipped, quality seats are by no means lightweights.
-They are larger, heavier seats that you will probably want to install in your car and leave in your car.
+Nope.
+These are a totally different kind of car seat.
+They are larger, heavier seats that you will want to install in your car and leave in your car.

 Does the Graco 4ever fit on a plane?